mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 I'm in grad school as I write this, and I recently took this class.
 Unfortunately, the labs aren't public, but the material is nevertheless a great introduction.

-I'd suggest you learn concepts: mutexes, condition variables, atomics, readers-writers, boss-worker model, pipeline model, cache lines, and so many others!
+I'd suggest you learn about mutexes, condition variables, atomics, readers-writers, boss-worker model, pipeline model, cache lines, and so many others!
 Also, read and attempt to implement the following classes from scratch, either with C++ 11 Multithreading primitives or pthreads.

 - Semaphore